KageKirin/kagekirin-old.github.com/source/_posts/2012-03-07-mulberry-jam.markdown

 1. We create the caption `sample_video.md` in `<app-root>/assets/videos/captions/sample_video.md`.
 		touch <app-root>/assets/videos/captions/sample_video.md
 1. We edit `sample_video.md` as follows (the only YAML front matter needed is the name of the video):
-    {% codeblock "an example markdown for a sample video" lang:yaml %}
     	---
     	name: A sample video
     	---
     	This is a sample video.
-    {% endcodeblock %}
 1. We create a new page for this video with `mulberry create page video_page` and edit it as follows:
 1. 1.
 We change the page_def to a page able to display the video: `videos-and-text-<platform>` sounds like a good candidate.
 			page_def: